Tunable amplification and cooling of a diamond resonator with a microscope: Discussion

-The potential for application of these results to the field of spin-optomechanics and phonon-photon-spin coupling is significant.
-The microscope field is generated using a confocal microscope commonly used for spectroscopy of diamond NV color centers, making this approach particularly suited to coupling electron spins of these systems to phonons.
-Such coupling would allow optomechanical control of color center spins, building on previous work reliant on piezo actuation \cite{ref:lee2017trs}.
-For the self--oscillation amplitudes observed in the work reported here, dynamic stress field in the 100 MPa range are expected, as predicted from COMSOL and shown in Fig.\ \ref{fig:amplitude}.
-This corresponds to a predicted spin-phonon coupling rate $G_g/2\pi\sim$ 1 MHz and $G_e/2\pi\sim$100 THz, for the ground state and excited state, respectively, of a negatively charged NV centre, which is comparable the stress fields used in recent demonstrations of NV stress manipulation \cite{ref:barfuss2015smd, ref:teissier2014scn, ref:ovartchaiyapong2014dsc}.
-The resulting optomechanical spin control could provide a path towards creating a transducer \cite{ref:schuetz2015uqt, ref:golter2016oqc} for coupling photons to spins without relying on direct optical transitions of the color centre, enabling interfacing telecommunication photons used in quantum networks to diamond quantum memories.
+This system's potential for spin-optomechanics is significant.
+Confocal microscopes are used for diamond spin spectroscopy, making this approach suited for controlling coupling of phonons and spins.
+For the self--oscillations reported here, dynamic stress fields of $\sim$ 100 MPa are predicted (COMSOL), as shown in Fig.\ \ref{fig:amplitude}.
+This corresponds to a spin-stress coupling rate $G_g/2\pi\sim$ 1 MHz and $G_e/2\pi\sim$100 THz, for the ground and excited states, respectively, of a negatively charged NV, which are comparable to coupling rates in piezo-based stress manipulation experiments \cite{ref:lee2017trs}.
+Optomechanical spin control will provide a path towards creating a quantum transducer \cite{ref:schuetz2015uqt, ref:golter2016oqc} for coupling photons to spins without direct optical color center transitions, enabling interfacing telecommunication photons with spin quantum memories \cite{sh2021optomechanical}.

-In conclusion, we have demonstrated optomechanical amplification and damping of diamond nanomechanical resonators into using a microscope field, while simultaneously optomechanically detecting the resonator motion using an external waveguide.
-To the best of our knowledge, this is the first demonstration of tunable optomechanical damping and amplification of a nanomechanical resonator without using a cavity or etalon resonance.
-Using this tunability to maximize optomechanical damping, we have shown that cooling of the nanobeam's fundamental normal mode from room temperature to below 80K is possible.
-The potential to extend this cooling to lower effective temperature was demonstrated by measurements at low temperature, where $Q_m$ is increased and the impact of the optomechanical coupling on the nanobeam dynamics is enhanced.
-This is particularly promising in light of recent progress in enhancing $Q_m$ of nanomechanical resonators through soft--clamping \cite{ref:ghadimi2018ese} and phononic crystal designs.
+In conclusion, we have demonstrated optomechanical control of a diamond resonator using a microscope.
+To the best of our knowledge, this is the first demonstration of tunable optomechanical damping and amplification of a nanomechanical resonator without a cavity, etalon, or other external feedback component.
+Using this tunable optomechanical damping, we have cooled the nanobeam's fundamental mode to below 80K, and amplified its motion sufficiently for spin-phonon coupling at rates that exceed relevant spin decoherence rates \cite{ref:lee2017trs,sh2021optomechanical}.
+We have also studied the interplay between the nanomechanical resonator of the microscope field at low temperature, providing a jumping off point for future studies of photothermal cooling in cryogenic environments.

-Acknowledgments: Thank you to Aaron Hryciw, J.P.
-Hadden and M.\ Mitchell for assistance.
-This work was supported by NSERC (Discovery and Research Tools and Instruments), CFI, AITF and NRC.